CentaurusInfra/fornax-serverless/doc/design/architecture.md

 Ingress Gateway is a network entity providing access to applications running on nodes.

-##  Grpc protocol
+##  Fornax Core Node Agent protocol
- use grpc message to talk with each Node Agent and Ingress Gateway, here are all messages and interactive sequence
+Fornax Core use grpc channel to talk with each Node Agent and Ingress Gateway, here are all messages and interactive sequence

 ### Node to  messages
 - Configuration